 Spontaneous bacterial peritonitis (SBP) is a bacterial infection of ascitic fluid that occurs in the absence of an identifiable intraabdominal source of infection.
 It is the most common bacterial infection and a leading cause of hospital admission and mortality among patients with cirrhosis.
 Enteric gram-negative bacteria (e.g., E. coli, Klebsiella spp.) have historically been the most common isolates; however, gram-positive, fluoroquinolone-resistant, and multidrug-resistant bacteria are increasingly common.
 SBP may manifest with fever, abdominal pain, and/or altered mental status, but some patients are asymptomatic at presentation.
 Diagnosis is based on the finding of elevated ascitic fluid neutrophil count (≥ 250/mm3) without an intraabdominal surgically-treatable source of infection.
 Timely antibiotic administration is the mainstay of therapy.
 Empiric antibiotic choice depends on the setting of infection (i.e., community-acquired infection vs. healthcare-associated infection), previous antibiotic exposure, and local bacterial susceptibility patterns.
-IV albumin supplementation is used as adjunctive therapy for selected high-risk patients.
+IV albumin supplementation is used as adjunctive therapy.
 Long-term prophylactic antibiotic therapy is recommended to prevent recurrent infection.

 - Spontaneous bacterial peritonitis: : infection of the ascitic fluid in the absence of any focal intraabdominal, surgically treatable source of infection